ZeroCBR/HeatWave/README.markdown

 The scripts assume that they will be run with `$PWD` being `$REPOSITORY_ROOT`.

+## Basic Configuration

+### Simple Setup Scripts

+The three scripts for installation, validation, and execution mentioned above define several environment variables.
+If for any reason the directory structure of the application needs to be changed, those environment variables provide a way of specifying the changes for the software system.

+### Configuration Files

+`$REPOSITORY_ROOT/heatwave/config/environments/production.rb`:

+* The URL to use for emailed links for account management purposes is specified near the top of the file.
+More precise instructions are in that file.
+* The email account and server to use for account management emails is specified in the same location.

+`$REPOSITORY_ROOT/heatwave/config/initializers/devise.rb`:

+* The email sender (which appears in the 'from' field of emails) is specified near the top of the file.
+More precise instructions are in that file.

+TODO messenger's place

 # Contributing

 To contribute to this project, make a JIRA issue for whatever